 When To Go To Cinque Terre

 You should always try to avoid the crowds – May and September are best.
 The high season is during June, July and August, and you’ll see there are tons of tourists all around.
 Around noon and early afternoon during the high seasons, the trains are so full you might find it hard to find a spot!
-Thus, follow my Cinque Terre travel guide advice, and choose the less popular and cooler months.
+Thus, follow my Cinque Terre itinerary advice, and choose the less popular and cooler months.
 If you choose late autumn, winter or early spring, though, you risk stormy weather and rains.
+If you’re wondering about overall prices in Italy, check out these great tips on how much a two-week trip in Italy would cost.

 Bear in mind that the Mediterranean sea in this region is very cold, as compared to the South of Italy, Sardinia or the South of Spain.
 The water in Cinque Terre is about 13°C – 14°C. We saw a few English ladies that classified the water as “refreshing” but it was definitely TOO cold for my taste.
 I live by the Black Sea, so I am definitely used warm sea during the summer.

-Do bring your bathing suit, though, as you can still surely tan at the lovely beach of Monterosso!
+Do bring your bathing suit, though, as you can still surely tan at the lovely beach of Monterosso on your Cinque Terre itinerary!

 Before You Go: What to Bring to Cinque Terre – Checklist